Museum of Art

-As others are pulling back from the arts, we recognize and seize the opportunity to build a new Museum of Art at Washington State University.
+As others are pulling back from the arts, we recognize and seize the opportunity to build a new Jordan Schnitzer Museum of Art WSU.
 Ours is the century of creativity, when every pursuit – from agriculture and engineering to global health and cultural studies – must be infused with innovative thinking.

 Students involved in the arts have been seen to be more flexible in their approach to problem solving and more willing to take intellectual risks.
 Cultivating an appreciation of the arts has proven to lead to heightened creativity, tolerance and critical thinking – all traits that contribute to a better informed citizenry.
 The new museum will be perfectly suited to these results, a place of exploration across disciplines and cultures.